 Call us for help…

-You can recover compensation for your injuries and hold Uber or Lyft accountable by filing a lawsuit.
+You can recover compensation for your injuries and hold rideshare companies accountable by filing an uber lawsuit.
 Our attorneys have had great success bringing lawsuits on behalf of sexual assault victims.
 Contact us today to get started on your case.

 - See Cara Kelly and Tricia Nadolny, “Rape, assault allegations mount against Lyft in what new suit calls ‘sexual predator crisis,’” USA Today (September 4, 2019).